Sindri-Labs/sindri-resources/circuit_tutorials/circom/food_ml/README.md

 ## References

-The training data came from the supplementary data for this article: https://www.nature.com/articles/srep00196
+The training data came from the supplementary data for this [article](https://www.nature.com/articles/srep00196)

-The conversion from trained a Keras model to a circom circuit was straightforward due to this amazing repo: https://github.com/socathie/keras2circom
+The conversion from trained a Keras model to a Circom circuit was straightforward due to this [amazing repo](https://github.com/socathie/keras2circom)